juddlestone/resume.itsjack.cloud/README.md

 - **Managed Identity**: Allows container app to pull container images

 ## Learnings
-My Cloud Resume has evolved significantly over time.
-Initially deployed in AWS using clickops back in 2021, utilizing services such as S3, Route53 and CloudFront.
-I later migrated to Azure using the equivalent services like Azure Storage Account and Azure Front Door.
-Most recently, I've transformed it into a containerized application using Azure Container Apps, which provides greater flexibility and scalability.
+My Cloud Resume has evolved significantly over the years.
+I initially deployed it in a 'ClickOps' manner on AWS back in 2020, utilizing services such as S3, Route53 and CloudFront.
+I later migrated to Azure using the equivalent services like a Azure Storage Account, Function App, Cosmos DB and Front Door.
+More recently, I've transformed it into a containerized application and host it on Azure Container Apps.

-The entire infrastructure is now defined and deployed using Terraform as code, embracing infrastructure as code principles for consistent, repeatable deployments.
-This migration path from manual clickops to fully automated deployments demonstrates my growing expertise in cloud architecture and DevOps practices.

-It was previously hosted and deployed through Azure DevOps with Azure Repos and Azure Pipelines, I've now migrated to GitHub and GitHub Actions.
-This transition provided valuable experience in understanding GitHub Actions syntax and its 'gotchas', further strengthening my CI/CD capabilities across different platforms.
+The entire infrastructure is now defined and deployed using Terraform, embracing infrastructure as code principles for consistent, repeatable deployments.
+It was also previously version controlled and deployed through Azure DevOps, using Azure Repos and Azure Pipelines, having now migrated the project to GitHub and GitHub Actions.
+This transition provided valuable experience in understanding the GitHub Actions syntax and its 'gotchas'.